 \subsection{MRC fibrations}

 We recall the definitions and properties of MRC fibrations and rationally (chain) connected varieties.

 \begin{defi} Let $X$ and $Y$ be normal projective varieties.
-A dominant rational map $\psi: X \dashrightarrow Y$ is called an \textit{RC fibration} if it satisfies the following conditions: \begin{itemize} \item[$\bullet$] $\psi: X \dashrightarrow Y$ is almost holomorphic (i.e., its indeterminacy locus is not dominant over $Y$, and general fibers are connected). \item[$\bullet$] A general fiber is rationally connected (i.e., any two points can be connected by one rational curve). \end{itemize}
+A dominant rational map $\psi \colon X \dashrightarrow Y$ is called an \textit{RC fibration} if it satisfies the following conditions: \begin{itemize} \item[$\bullet$] $\psi\colon X \dashrightarrow Y$ is almost holomorphic (i.e.,\,the indeterminacy locus is not dominant over $Y$, and a general fiber is connected). \item[$\bullet$] A general fiber is rationally connected. \end{itemize}

 \end{defi}